 Synonyms: answer, respond, reply, retort1

 These verbs relate to action taken in return to a stimulus.
-Answer, respond, and reply, the most general, all mean to speak, write, or act in response: Please answer my question.
+Answer, respond, and reply, the most general, all mean to speak, write, sign, or act in response: Please answer my question.
 Did you expect the president to respond personally to your letter?
 The opposing team scored three runs; the home team replied with two of their own.
-Respond also denotes a reaction, either voluntary (A bystander responded to the victim's need for help) or involuntary (She responded in spite of herself to the antics of the puppy).
+Respond also denotes a reaction, either voluntary (A bystander responded to the victim's need for help) or involuntary (He responded in spite of himself to the antics of the puppy).
 To retort is to answer verbally in a quick, caustic, or witty manner: She won the debate by retorting sharply to her opponent's questions.
 See Also Synonyms at satisfy.

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2018 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.